kartikayverma56/cs452-mergesort/README.md

 You will be modifying the xxx.c file.
 You should not modify the xxx.h file.

+A testing program is provided in the starter code, called

-To run the start code, you just type make and run
+To run the starter code, you just type make and run

 xxx